-Every year American Mensa reimburses Local Groups 50 cents for each current-year lapsed member contacted throughout the May-June-July time span — whether or not they renew (but if they do, your local group receives additional money).
-That “contact” can be a letter, an email, a postcard, or a phone call.
+Remember, the “contact” can be a letter, email, postcard, or phone call.
 To receive reimbursement for this outreach, email our Local Group Services Manager by Aug.
 1 (5 p.m., Central time) with the number of lapsed members contacted and how they were contacted.
 That’s it; no fine print or hidden clauses.

-In your communication with your lapsed members, direct them to the American Mensa website for renewal.
-Add a link in your email or provide the URL address in a note (us.mensa.org/renew).
-If they have not accessed their account since the AMS changeover, they might need extra assistance.
-Remind them they are logging in with their email address (not their member number) and they might need to request a password reset if they haven’t set a password or can’t remember what they'd set.
-Make sure to include the toll free number (888-294-8035 ext.
-199) to call if they experience difficulties or would prefer to renew via phone.
+In your communication with your lapsed members, direct them to us.mensa.org/renew to renew their memberships.
+Add a link in your email or provide the URL address in a note.
+Make sure to include the National Office phone number, (817) 607-0060 ext.
+199, and remind them to call if they experience difficulties or would prefer to renew via phone.

 Thank you for all you do to encourage and promote membership in American Mensa!
-Please feel free to contact Becky Folger, our Local Group Services Manager.
-(Becky can also be reached by phone at 888-294-5524.)
-Now, go “reach out and touch someone.”
+If you have any questions, or would like to share your particularly successful reach-out campaign, contact Becky Folger, our Local Group Services Manager.

 Frequently Asked Questions

 Well, we trust you.
 We’re on the honor system here.
 You need to document how you contacted members (email, phone, letter).
 An attached sample would be nice.